 The Inuit Windsled

 It’s an innovative polar vehicle that combines inuit tradition and technology.
-Unique in the world and powered by eolic energy.
+Unique in the world and powered by wind energy.
 Designed by Ramón Larramendi, its main goal is to support scientific expeditions in the most remote areas of Greenland and Antarctica in a sustainable, simple, resilient and cost-effective way.

 POLAR ZERO PROJECTS